-During the year under review, the Committee engaged in strategic discussions on the Company's risk management policy (including its risk appetite and risk strategy) and undertook a review of the Company's risk management systems and internal control environment, including the performance of the internal audit function (i.e. Internal Audit) and the Company's compliance with legal and regulatory requirements.
+During the year under review, the Committee engaged in strategic discussions on the Company's risk management policy (including its risk appetite and risk strategy) and undertook a review of the Company's risk management systems and internal control environment including the performance of the internal audit function (i.e. Internal Audit) and the Company's compliance with legal and regulatory requirements.

-Key activities in FY 2021
+Key activities in FY 2023

-The Committee considered Financing and Fund raise initiatives.

-The Committee ensured the maintenance of a sound system of internal control and risk management by receiving reports from the Acting Chief Internal Auditor.

-The Committee reviewed the effectiveness of the Company's risk and control processes to support its strategy and objectives.

-The Committee reviewed reports on management of the risk of fraud, and other current and emerging risk issues affecting the Company's operations.
+- The Committee considered Financing and Fundraising initiatives. - The Committee ensured the maintenance of a sound system of internal control and risk management by receiving comprehensive reports from the Chief Internal Auditor. - The Committee reviewed the effectiveness of the Company's risk and control processes to support its strategy and objectives. - The Committee reviewed reports on management of fraud risk, and other current and emerging risk issues affecting the Company's operations.

-The Committee currently consists of six (6) members: three (3) Non-Executive Directors and three (3) Executive Directors.
-Members of the Committee are as follows:
+The Committee currently consists of six (6) members: 3 Non-Executive Directors and three (3) Executive Directors as represented in the table below: